Created by: Gunnar Steinn Magnússon

-- Exception Process: This is default option and is used in most queries. exMon handles results from queries as exceptions to a business rule.
-Exception Process will be he subject of this tutorial.
+- Exception Process is the default option and is used in most queries. exMon handles results from queries as exceptions to a business rule.
+Exception Processes will be the subject of this tutorial.

-- Approval Process: With the Approval Process, exMon handles results from queries, not as an exception but as something a responsible user has to approve.
-An example is to notify a system owner that a user has gained administration privileges on his system.
+- Approval Process allows exMon to handle results from queries, not as an exception but as something a responsible user has to approve.
+An example of this is notifying a system owner that a user has gained administrative privileges on his system.
 The system owner will have to approve that change and that approval is audited.

-We can configure exMon to assign each exception to specific users according to information in the exception data.
-This could for example be, in a query returning all sales without a price, a column which specifies the sales person.
+You can configure exMon to assign each exception to specific users according to information in the exception data.
+For example, this could be a query returning all sales without a price and a column specifying the responsible salesperson.